mdyzma/mdyzma.github.io/_posts/2017-10-14-python-app-and-jenkins.md

 This is typical pipeline in most IT projects.
 Jenkins can help to automate this work.
 And not only automate, but to establish common baseline for all developers working in the project.
 What is baseline?
 It is entire projects configuration and dependencies i.e. third party packages used in computation, environmental variables and other settings characteristic for the project.

-Additionally Jenkins is free and has over 1000 plugins, created by active community, which extend its functionality in every possible way.
+Also, Jenkins is free and has over 1000 plugins, created by active community, which extend its functionality in every possible way.
 Plugins provide tools for many languages and functionalities developers around the world add for few decades now.

 <br>
 {% include note.html content="In this article I assume Jenkins is already installed in the system and runs on [http://localhost:8080](http://localhost:8080).
 If not, please follow instructions from [https://jenkins.io](https://jenkins.io)." %}